How to Configure Nginx Rate Limit and Whitelist

 Important

-Because the ngx_http_realip_module will get the real client from a header, like X-Forwarded-For, and replace the value on $binary_remote_addr
+The ngx_http_realip_module gets the real client from a header like X-Forwarded-For and replaces the value on $binary_remote_addr.

-Also, if you are using WAF, like Impervia, you must define all IPs from Impervia as trust sources to look for X-Forwarded-For and use that to get the client IP.
-Because the WAF is in front of your application, they will hold the X-Forwarded-For header with the client IP.
+Also, if you are using a WAF like Imperva, you must define all IPs from Imperva as trusted sources to look for X-Forwarded-For and use that to get the client IP.
+Because the WAF sits in front of your application, it holds the X-Forwarded-For header with the client IP.

 Second and Most Important